 wget -q https://packages.sury.org/php/apt.gpg -O- | apt-key add - echo "deb https://packages.sury.org/php/ $(lsb_release -sc) main" | tee /etc/apt/sources.list.d/php.list

 Update the package index again.

-Now install the Apache 2 web server on Debian 10.
+Now install the Apache 2 web server on the Debian server.

 apt install apache2 -y

-Install the tools and libraries required by most CMS right away.
+Install tools and libraries required by most CMS right away.

 apt install php7.4 php7.4-cli php7.4-common php7.4-curl php7.4-gd php7.4-intl php7.4-json php7.4-mbstring php7.4-mysql php7.4-opcache php7.4-readline php7.4-xml php7.4-xsl php7.4-zip php7.4-bz2 libapache2-mod-php7.4 -y

 Now let’s run the script to complete the configuration of the MariaDB server.